cloudbank-project/containers-tutorial/content/03-deploying-containers.md

 ![](../img/az-storage-4.png)

 From this dashboard, we can see and manage the file shares that will actually contain our data.
-Let's create a file share to hold the PDFs our docker containers create.
+Let's create a file share to hold the textbook our docker container outputs.

 Choose `File shares` from the menu on the left (1), and then click the `+ File share` button (2) to create a new one within our storage account:
 ![](../img/az-storage-new-fileshare.png)